 The Met Office global simulations are calculated using the Met Office Unified Model (MetUM; Cullen, 1993).
 The MetUM solves the deep-atmosphere, non-hydrostatic, compressible equations of motion in spherical geometry using a terrain-following vertical coordinate.
-The global model was run in its operational version (at the time of the case study in 2018) using the Global Atmosphere configuration (GA6.1; Walters et al., 2017), which includes the dynamical core named "Even Newer Dynamics for the General Atmospheric Modelling of the Environment" (ENDGame; Wood et al., 2014).
+A global simulation with N768 horizontal resolution, equivalent to about 18 km grid spacing in the mid-latitudes, was run using the Global Atmosphere configuration (GA6.1; Walters et al., 2019), which includes the dynamical core named "Even Newer Dynamics for the General Atmospheric Modelling of the Environment" (ENDGame; Wood et al., 2014).
 In the vertical there are 70 terrain-following levels, with a fixed model lid at 80 km.
 More detail on the model formulation can be found in Sanchez et al. (2020).
-The global high resolution operational forecast during October 2018 ran with 10 km average horizontal grid spacing.
-In near real-time, a limited-area simulation with 4.4 km horizontal grid spacing was nested within the global operational forecast, using the tropical version of the Regional Atmosphere and Land 1 (RAL1) configuration summarised by Bush et al. (2019)
+In addition, a limited area simulation with 4.4 km horizontal grid spacing was run using the time (10 km horizontal grid spacing with GA6.1 configuration).
+Both simulations were initialised at 12 UTC on 21 October 2018 and run out to 5 days.